There’s misinformation about using WhatsApp in China, and I’m here to tell you the truth.

 Plan ahead for the times when your VPN won’t work.
 Image by diy13 on Shutterstock.

-Fore more on this, please read my China VPN troubleshooting guide.
+Please read my China VPN troubleshooting guide.

 Is there anything else I need to do before leaving for China?

-- Valid passport
+• Valid passport

-- Visa if applicable
+• Visa if applicable

-If you arrive in China with only these four things as well as the clothes on your back, you’re gonna be OK!
+If you arrive in China with only these things as well as the clothes on your back, you’re gonna be OK!

 But of course, there are some other things you might want to consider.
 It’s a good idea to do some planning for your trip, especially if you haven’t been to China before.